site-of-grace/FEC/README.md

 ## Usage

-To use Project Atelier, you can either browse through the products in the catalog or search for a specific product by its name or ID.
+To use Grace Outfitters, you can either browse through the products in the catalog or search for a specific product by its name or ID.
 Once you select a product, you will see its details on the product detail page.
 You can also interact with the product by:

 - Zooming in and out of the product image
 - Selecting a different style or size of the product